yoniabitbol/Search-And-Replace/README.md

 `gcc replace.c text.c traversal.c report.c`

-This should compile the program and generate a file called `a.out`.
+This should compile the program and generate a file named `a.out`.

 Then, to actually run the program, type the following command in the terminal: `./a.out <string to replace>`.